 Yes, You Can Kick Out an Attendee

-You set the rules because you are the owner and your attendees are visitors on your virtual "property."
-Content moderation is not a violation of free speech, even if the Cancel Culture Police try to convince you otherwise.
+A 2022 article by The Brookings Institute states, "As the law stands, platforms are private entities with their own speech rights; hosting content is not a traditional government role that makes a private actor subject to First Amendment constraints."
+In other words, you set the rules because you are the owner and your attendees are visitors on your virtual "property."
+Content moderation is not a violation of the First Amendment, even if the Cancel Culture Police try to convince you otherwise.

 The Opening Statement

 Communicate your company values and commitment to equity, as well as your expectations.
-This is very much a part of your accessibility and inclusion initiative.
+This is very much a part of your diversity, accessibility, and inclusion initiatives.
 For example: "Acme Co. is dedicated to providing an inclusive, safe, and harassment-free environment for all participants, regardless of disability, race, ethnicity, age, gender identity and expression, sexual orientation, physical appearance/body size, or religion.
 We do not tolerate harassment in any form."

 If you want to get more specific with your expectations, bullet points visually break up the text and help convey clarity.
 Some examples of areas to cover: